vlime/vlime/README.md

-ABCL            1.4.0       O     Supported by the vlime-patched backend Allegro CL      10.0        O     Tested with the Express Edition CLISP           2.49+       O     No multithreading support ECL             16.1.3      X     Data type issues
+ABCL            1.4.0       O     Supported by the vlime-patched backend Allegro CL      10.0        O     Tested with the Express Edition CLISP           2.49+       O     No multithreading support ECL             16.1.3      O     No SLDB support
 CCL             1.11        O
 SBCL            1.3.13      O
 LispWorks       6.1         O     Tested with the Personal Edition